phetsims/geometric-optics/doc/implementation-notes.md

 GOControlPanel - the main control panel
 ```

+For controls that appear in the Options dialog, start with `GOGlobalOptionsNode.ts`.

 ## Hollywood!

 To write well-behaved programs, it's not always possible to be physically accurate.
 This section enumerates the places where we have "Hollywooded" things to provide close approximations and convincing behavior.